-Let’s figure out how to stop your Ring app from crashing!
+Let’s figure out how to stop and fix Ring app from crashing!

 A Quick Guide to the Ring App

 Ring is one of the biggest names when it comes to smart home technology.
-They make everything from the iconic Ring Doorbell to modular home security camera systems.
+They make everything from the iconic Ring Video Doorbells to modular home security camera systems.
 All of your Ring technology can be centrally controlled with a convenient Ring app.

 The Ring app is a great option for controlling your smart technology.
 It lets you do everything from use the video and communication features in your Ring Doorbell to take control of your other smart devices like your Ring Alarm system.